Osteomyelitis: History

+Ancient DNA analysis of pre-antibiotic-era (19th–20th century) human bone specimens from Germany recovered Staphylococcus aureus, Streptococcus pyogenes, and Acinetobacter baumannii genomes, showing that many virulence genes and antimicrobial-resistance genes seen in modern strains were already present before antibiotics came into use, with some strains belonging to lineages responsible for outbreaks worldwide today.

 Fossil record

 Evidence for osteomyelitis found in the fossil record is studied by paleopathologists, specialists in ancient disease and injury.
 It has been reported in fossils of the large carnivorous dinosaur Allosaurus fragilis.
 Osteomyelitis has been also associated with the first evidence of parasites in dinosaur bones.